Jean-Gabriel Pageau: Junior

 Pageau was born in Ottawa and raised in neighbouring Hull, Quebec.
 As a youth, he played in the 2005 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Gatineau.
 He later played with the Gatineau Olympiques and Chicoutimi Saguenéens of the Quebec Major Junior Hockey League (QMJHL).

 Ottawa Senators

-Selected by his hometown Ottawa Senators in the 2011 NHL entry draft, Pageau began his professional career in 2012–13 with Ottawa's American Hockey League (AHL) affiliate, the Binghamton Senators, registering 7 goals and 29 points in 69 games before being called-up to Ottawa on April 10, 2013.
+Selected by his hometown Ottawa Senators in the 2011 NHL entry draft, Pageau began his professional career in 2012–13 with Ottawa's American Hockey League (AHL) affiliate, the Binghamton Senators, registering seven goals and 29 points in 69 games before being called-up to Ottawa on April 10, 2013.
 Pageau stayed in Ottawa for the remainder of the season, registering two goals and four points in nine regular season games.
-On May 5, 2013, he scored a hat-trick in Game 3 of the Eastern Conference Quarterfinals series as the Senators defeated the Montreal Canadiens 6–1.
-In so doing, he became just the second Senators player to score a hat-trick in the playoffs after Daniel Alfredsson.
+On May 5, he scored a hat-trick in game 3 of the conference final series as the Senators defeated the Montreal Canadiens 6–1, and he became just the second Senators player to score a hat-trick in the Stanley Cup playoffs after Daniel Alfredsson.